gaurav-convert/RAAS-DigitalHumani-and-TIST-/RAAS integration guide.md

 ## Detailed guide on How to integrate Tree Planting API with Zapier and generates certificate for user

-1.You can get started using the API by registering on the DigitalHumani dashboard at Dashboard.
+1. You can get started using the API by registering on the DigitalHumani dashboard at Dashboard.
 Once signed up, navigate to the “Developer” page to find your API key.
 You’ll need that key to authenticate with the API.

+You can get all the API related detailed information on [this](https://docs.digitalhumani.com/) Page.

-There is an API that can help to plant single/multiple trees accordingly.
+We can use below mentioned API to plant single/multiple trees accordingly.

 API - [[To plant trees]](https://api.digitalhumani.com/tree)
 Request Method - POST